Professor Paul Eidelberg

 Professor Paul Eidelberg on Behalf of David Haivri

-Foundation Blog offers you the Introduction and Conclusion of said Opinion.
+Below is the Introduction and Conclusion of said Opinion.
+The full text is available here.

 1. The David Haivri case involves, initially, a clash between two democratic principles: freedom and equality.
 Printing the picture of Rabbi Kahane on the front of a number of shirts and on the back thereof the slogan “No Arabs No Terror Attacks” manifests the democratic principle of the freedom of expression.
 Conversely, the phrase “No Arabs No Terror Attacks” has been construed by the prosecution as “racist,” and racism offends the democratic principle of equality.